Modern Foreign Languages

 Cultural exchanges and trips

-At present all Year 7 and 8 students have the opportunity to do a four-day residential trip to Brittany in July.
-Students stay in Centre Lepage, a sole occupancy accommodation, with a dining room, a large games room (table tennis, badminton court, pool table), dorms and bathrooms.
+At present all Year 7 and 8 students have the opportunity to experience a four-day residential trip to Brittany in July.
+Students stay in Centre Lepage (in Le Quiou), a sole occupancy accommodation, with a dining room, a large games room (table tennis, badminton court, pool table), dorms and bathrooms.
 The owner is French and runs activities for the group (petanque and a quiz) in the evening.
-During the day, students visit Le Mont Saint-Michel, Saint Malo (the walled town and the aquarium), an oyster farm and last year they had the opportunity to do sand yachting and watch a 360 degrees film on World War Two in Arromanche.
+During the day, students visit Le Mont Saint-Michel, Dinan, an oyster farm in Cancale, Saint Malo (the old town and the aquarium) and go to Arromanches 360 to watch a short film on the 100 days of Normandy.

-Year 10 and Year 12 Spanish students take part in an exchange with a secondary school in Seville, in southern Spain.
-Students are hosted by a Spanish family for a week and take part in many activities and trips to places of interest in and out of Seville such as Cordoba and Jerez.
+Each year, the Year 10 Spanish students take part in an exchange with a secondary school in Seville, in southern Spain.
+Students are hosted by a Spanish family for a week in the autumn and take part in many activities and trips to places of interest in and out of Seville, such as Cordoba and Jerez.
 They also attend their partner’s school for a day.

 Key Stage 3

 Modern Foreign Languages are compulsory at Key Stage 3.
-From September 2016 all Year 7 students will study Spanish as their main language and half the year group will also study German whilst the other half will study French.
-They will continue to study both languages in Year 8.
+Year 7 students study Spanish as their main language and half the year group also study German whilst the other half study French.
+They continue to study both languages in Year 8 and in Year 9 and are taught in mixed ability groups.

 Key Stage 4: